-10 Baron and Baroness de Goucer of Paris, France, have made reservations for themselves and Mrs. Watson for June 1 and will spend the summer at the Inn in company of Mr. and Mrs. Edwin J. Skillman and Mr. and Mrs. Edward Clyde Fitch, of New York.
+Baron and Baroness de Goucer of Paris, France, have me reservations for themselves and Mrs. Watson for June I and will spend the summer at the Inn in company of Mr. and M-Edwin J. Skillman and Mr. and Mrs. Edward Clyde Fitch New York.